stefanbinoj/flexile/README.md

 - [Docker](https://docs.docker.com/engine/install/)
 - [Node.js](https://nodejs.org/en/download) (see [`.node-version`](.node-version))

-The easiest way to set up the development environment is to use [the `bin/setup` script](bin/setup) script, but feel free to run the commands in it yourself to:
+The easiest way to set up the development environment is to use the [`bin/setup` script](bin/setup), but feel free to run the commands in it yourself to:

 - Set up Ruby (ideally using `rbenv`/`rvm`) and PostgreSQL
 - Install dependencies using `pnpm i` and `cd apps/rails && bundle i`